The FACT-Driven Hiring System includes:

-Now that you’ve analyzed the position in detail, you’re ready to create a formal, technical job description that will be used as a guideline for both your firm and for the employee that assumes the role to stay on track and cognizant of expectations.
+Now that you’ve analyzed the position in detail, you’re ready to create a formal, technical job description that will be used as a guideline for both your firm and the employee who ultimately assumes the role to stay on track and be cognizant of expectations.

 Writing the Job Description

-Unfortunately, most job descriptions are poorly written.
-From entry-level sales positions to CEO-level executive roles, they all say the same things; everyone should have high attention to detail and be organized.
-Everyone also needs to be a fluid, effective communicator who can also multitask quickly while managing client and employee relationships effectively.
+Most job descriptions are poorly written.
+From entry-level sales positions to executive roles, they all say the same things.
+Everyone should have high attention to detail and be organized.
+Everyone needs to be a fluid, effective communicator who can also multitask quickly while managing client and employee relationships effectively.
 Sure that sounds great, but is it all practical?
 Is it all necessary?
 Is it enough to keep your next superstar candidate’s interest?
 And what the heck does it mean to be a multitasking communicating fluidlike relationship expert?
 (Besides, no one can multitask effectively.
 Look it up.)
 Keep in mind, this job description is not the same thing as a job ad.
 We will cover that a little later.

-When writing your description.
-You want to engage the candidate, offer a brief description of the company and the position, duties, and expectations.
-Most importantly though, you want to describe performance expectations; how will this candidate be assessed?
+When writing your description, remember your company objectives.
+Offer a brief description of the company and the position, duties, and expectations.
+Most importantly you want to describe performance expectations; how will this candidate be assessed?
 How will these objectives offer the candidate the opportunity to grow their own skill-set?
 How will you and the candidate know if the job was done well?
 And whether or not they met the goals of the job as they relate to the mission and vision of the company?

-When writing your job description remember that this document serves as a formal document that describes job responsibilities, is filled with expectations, descriptive company and background information, and forecasts a career trajectory with your company.
-Oftentimes, this description can and will also be used as a legal document, which both parties sign upon agreeing to the terms of the job offer.
-As such, a job description should clearly define each of the many things that a candidate can expect in their new position.
-It might call attention to the company objectives and goals; it might also describe a list of duties that this particular role is responsible for managing; it can even be an exhaustive list or summary of every task your new candidate can expect to encounter.
-Generally job descriptions are formal and technical, use dry language, and belong nowhere on a job board!
+The purpose of a job description is to describe the job responsibilities, role expectations, and forecasts a career trajectory with your company.
+This description can be used as a legal document, which both parties sign upon agreeing to the terms of the job offer.
+As such, a job description should clearly define each of the responsibilities a candidate can expect in their new position.
+It might call attention to the company objectives and goals or describe a list of duties this particular role is responsible for managing.
+It can even be an exhaustive list or summary of every task a candidate can expect to encounter.

-To help you create your list of KPIs, you’ll want to use SMART goals, which stands for “Specific,” “Measurable,” “Achievable,” “Relevant,” and “Time-Bound.”
-Ensure that your goals can be measured in these formats and you’ll easily be able to hold someone accountable for achieving the goals and they will likewise be able to know where they stand in terms of achieving them.
+Ensure that your company-wide goals can be measured and you’ll easily be able to hold someone accountable, and they will be able to know where they stand in terms of achieving them.

 What is the purpose of the job?
-This has to be crystal clear.
-It should be like a mini mission statement that guides all decisions and actions someone in this role will be making everyday that will lead towards achieving specific measurable goals.
+Write it out.
+Make it crystal clear.
+It should be like a mini mission statement that guides all decisions and actions someone in this role will be making every day.

 What is the primary governing metric (tool for measuring and determining success) of this position?
 If you can’t measure the success or loss of a primary activity, recalibrate.
-The purpose of the role should be tied to 1 key governing metric and each of the roles and responsibilities are tied to supporting metrics or Key Performance Indicators KPI’s related to each of the core job activities.
+The purpose of the role should be tied to one key governing metric and each supporting role and responsibility should be tied to supporting metrics or KPIs related to each of the core job activities.

-Setting realistic goals is very important.
-If none of your aeronautical engineers on your team have ever been to Mars, then it’s not likely your new hire will be able to fly there either.
-To determine your realistic goals, take a look at your job analysis you brainstormed before creating your job description.
-These analyses can be complex and detailed, or they can be more informal.
-Either way, the key will be to survey the people doing this role already to understand what poor, average, and superior performance looks like in relation to the KPI’s or measurable outcomes.
-Next, you’ll want to inquire about and seek to describe how the good performers go about achieving the outcomes they are producing.
+Make sure the overall goals of the position are realistic.
+If none of the aeronautical engineers on your team have been to Mars and back, it’s not likely your new hire will be able to accomplish that either.
+To determine your realistic goals, take a look at the job analysis you brainstormed earlier.
+Survey the people already in this role to understand what poor, average, and superior performance looks like in relation to the KPIs or measurable outcomes.
+Now describe how the good performers go about achieving the outcomes they are producing.

-For example, if one of the KPI’s is to make 1,000 cold calls per day, maybe you should do some research and figure out what some typical ranges are for telemarketers using the tools you are providing your new hire.
-You might discover manual dialing telemarketers on average only make about 200 dials per day, while those using an assisted power dialer make 600, and those using a full automated dialer can make up to 2,000 per day.
+For example, if one of the KPIs is to make 1,000 cold calls per day, figure out what typical ranges are for telemarketers using the tools you are providing.
+You might discover manual dialing telemarketers only make 200 calls per day, while those using an assisted power dialer make 600, and those using a fully automated dialer make up to 2,000 per day.
 Use this research to determine your measurable and realistic expectations.

 Creating goals that are time-bound is pretty straightforward.
-For goals associated with the overall mission for your business, we are probably looking at a time frame of 30, 90 and 365 days.
-For more specific activities, the time frame might be daily, weekly, monthly.
-For projects and other tasks that aren’t continuous or recurring, there could be milestones with varying time frames identified tailored to the situation.
+For larger company goals you will likely use longer timelines, like 30, 90, and 365 days.
+For more specific activities, the time frame might be hourly, daily, weekly, monthly.
+For projects and other tasks that aren’t continuous or recurring, you could use milestones with varying time-frames tailored to the situation.